-When it is time for Discharge from the hospital
+When it is time for discharge from the hospital

-Discharge time is 10:00 a.m.
-When your doctor advises you that you will be discharged please arrange for someone to pick you up.
-If this is not possible please speak to your nurse.
-There are special circumstances where you may be discharged later in the day; your nurse will inform you of this.
+Discharge time is 10:00 am.
+When your doctor advises you that you will be discharged, please arrange for someone to drive you home.
+Speak to your nurse if this is not possible.
+There are special circumstances where you may be discharged later in the day - your nurse will inform you of this.